lsst-uk/jupyterhub/README.md

 3. Use Rancher to deploy Kubernetes.
 4. Set up the OIDC client in EGI Check-in
 5. Set up the local docker registry and images
+6. Set up the accounting server
-6. Deploy JupyterHub
+7. Deploy JupyterHub
-7. Set up the proxy
+8. Set up the proxy
-8. Set up ElasticStack logging
+9. Set up ElasticStack logging

 ### VMs